Komail-Prog/Bootcamp.week2-data-work/README.md

 Run all cells

-Generated figures will be saved to:
+Visualizations will be exported to:

 reports/figures/

-Run the Streamlit Dashboard

-From the project root:

-uv run streamlit run scripts/app.py

-3. Expected Outputs
+Expected Outputs

 After running run_etl.py, the data/processed/ folder will contain:

 Path	Description
-analytics_table.parquet	Primary output: joined, cleaned, and engineered dataset orders_clean.parquet	Cleaned orders with engineered features and outlier flags users_clean.parquet	Standardized and de-duplicated user records _run_meta.json	Audit receipt: row counts, match rates, timestamps reports/summary.md	Business summary of analytical findings
+analytics_table.parquet	Primary output: joined, cleaned, and engineered dataset users_clean.parquet	Standardized and de-duplicated user records _run_meta.json	Audit receipt: row counts, match rates, and run timestamps reports/summary.md	Business summary of analytical findings and caveats FAQ
-4. FAQ
 What if I get a KeyError?

 The pipeline validates that order_id and user_id exist.